Application Message Functions

 Message Input

 Use the AppMessageInputBox() function to show a message box that lets you enter an input value.
 You can specify the text for the title and the message that shows in the message box.
 You can also specify the default input value.
-When you press OK on the message box, the function returns the input value.
+When you click OK on the message box, the function returns the input value.
 When you click the ‘X’ in the title bar, the return value is always an empty string.
+Before you use this function, you can use the AppMessageInputBoxIsRegistered() function to see if it is registered with an Automation1 Studio, Automation1 MachineApps, or a custom .NET application.

 Use the $severity argument to show an information, warning, or error icon in the title bar of the message box.
 If the $takesFocus argument is 0, the message box shows in the Develop workspace.
 If the $takesFocus argument is 1, the message box shows in the active window.